 However, you should also be careful of giving out VIN numbers.
 Before giving them out, ask for identification because some dishonest people sometimes use the registered car’s VIN number in order to hide vehicles that have been stolen.
 Then, they use the VIN number to create title and registration of the stolen vehicle.

 Buying or selling a car will only turn out to be a good experience if you’re sure of the true worth of a car and its condition.
-One way you can know this is by checking the car’s history through a VIN number.
+One way you can know this is by checking the car’s history through a VIN number or by it’s licence plate number.
 As mentioned earlier, a VIN check is a surefire way of protecting yourself from accidentally buying a stolen car, an unreliable vehicle, or a still encumbered property by another individual.
 There are a lot of ways you can check out the VIN number for free, but the full vehicle history report is the only way to know everything about the cars past.